My Tutor: Plot

 The movie opens with scenes of an aerobics class juxtaposed with a classroom of students taking an examination.
-The movie's two protagonists are featured in these scenes, with Terry Green (Kaye) participating in the aerobics and Bobby Chrystal (Lattanzi) taking, not very well it turns out, his last high school final, in French.
+The movie's two protagonists are featured in these scenes, with Terry Green (Kaye) participating in the aerobics and Bobby Chrystal (Lattanzi) taking, not very well, it turns out, his last high school final, in French.

 At first, Bobby's main goal for the summer before college appears to be losing his virginity, if not with his unrequited high school crush, Bonnie (Amber Denyse Austin), who dates a college student, then with any takers.
 Soon, though, the poor results of the French final are in, and Bobby must take a make-up examination and score at least 85% to retain his acceptance at his wealthy lawyer father's alma mater, Yale University.
 Mr. Chrystal (Kevin McCarthy) hires Terry, a skilled French tutor, to live in the Chrystal home during the summer and work with Bobby on passing his exam.
-In addition to her normal compensation, Mr. Chrystal offers to give Terry a bonus payment of $10,000 should Bobby pass.
+In addition to her regular compensation, Mr. Chrystal offers Terry a bonus payment of $10,000 should Bobby pass.

-Terry and Bobby begin working together, but Bobby's lack of interest in both French and Yale soon becomes apparent.
+Terry and Bobby begin working together, but Bobby's lack of interest in French and Yale soon becomes apparent.
 His real goal is to attend UCLA and study astronomy.
-Terry is sympathetic, but reminds Bobby that wherever he ends up going to college, he will need to pass his French final.
+Terry is sympathetic, but reminds Bobby that wherever he goes to college, he must pass his French final.
 With Terry's help, Bobby begins to make some progress.

 At night, after she thinks everyone in the Chrystal home is asleep, Terry uses the family's pool to skinny dip.
 However, Bobby sees her one night and begins watching her regularly (especially as his group of friends fail several attempts to lose their virginity).
 After one such evening, Bobby follows Terry back to her room, only to have her sneak up behind him and surprise him.
-Terry gently admonishes Bobby for spying on her, but clearly they have a mutual attraction.
+Terry gently admonishes Bobby for spying on her, but they have a mutual attraction.
 After yet another evening out with his friends, Bobby returns home to find an upset Terry, who had earlier discovered her on-and-off-again boyfriend cheating on her.
 Terry later heads to the pool for her regular swim.
-She finds Bobby waiting for her and she pulls him into the pool with her and the two begin a love affair.
+She sees Bobby waiting for her, and she pulls him into the pool with her, and the two begin a love affair.